onedata/onedata-documentation/doc/administering_onedata/auto_cleaning.md

 [file-popularity](../administering_onedata/file_popularity.md) by enabling *selective-rules*.

 There are six rules for which ranges might be provided:
-* `maxOpenCount` - Files that have been opened less than `maxOpenCount` times may be cleaned.
+* `maxOpenCount` - Files that have been opened less than or equal to `maxOpenCount` times may be cleaned.
   The default value is `9007199254740991 (2^53-1)`.
 * `minHoursSinceLastOpen` - Files that haven't been opened for longer than or equal to given period (in hours) may be cleaned.
 The default value is `0`.
-* `minFileSize` - Only files which size (in bytes) is greater than given value may be cleaned.
+* `minFileSize` - Only files which size (in bytes) is greater than or equal to given value may be cleaned.
   The default value is `1`.
-* `maxFileSize` - Only files which size (in bytes) is less than given value may be cleaned.
+* `maxFileSize` - Only files which size (in bytes) is less than or equal to given value may be cleaned.
   The default value is `1125899906842624 (1 PiB)`.
-* `maxHourlyMovingAverage` - Files that have moving average of open operations count per hour less than given value may be cleaned.
+* `maxHourlyMovingAverage` - Files that have moving average of open operations count per hour less than or equal to given value may be cleaned.
 The average is calculated in 24 hours window.
 The default value is `9007199254740991 (2^53-1)`.
-* `maxDailyMovingAverage` - Files that have moving average of open operations count per day less than given value may be cleaned.
+* `maxDailyMovingAverage` - Files that have moving average of open operations count per day less or equal to than given value may be cleaned.
 The average is calculated in 30 days window.
 The default value is `9007199254740991 (2^53-1)`.
-* `maxMonthlyMovingAverage` - Files that have moving average of open operations count per month less than given value may be cleaned.
+* `maxMonthlyMovingAverage` - Files that have moving average of open operations count per month less than or equal to given value may be cleaned.
 The average is calculated in 12 months window.
 The default value is `9007199254740991 (2^53-1)`.

 If a rule is disabled it is ignored.